News Article

 The best way to show compliance with the GPSR is by testing products against the most relevant standards.
 However, compliance isn't just about passing or failing a test - it's about understanding the results within the context of product safety and its intended use.

-This guide focuses on structural testing and will help you:
+This guide, which focuses on structural testing, will help you:

-- Recognise that a failure doesn't always mean a product is unsafe - the nature and timing of the failure matter
+Recognise that a failure doesn't always mean a product is unsafe.

-To further support members, FIRA has published two guides: one on the GB General Product Safety Regulations and another on the EU General Product Safety Regulations.
+To further support members, we recently published two guides on the GB General Product Safety Regulations (GB GPSR) and the EU General Product Safety Regulations (EU GPSR).
 These are available for free download to members, here.
 Non-members can purchase copies via the FIRA Bookshop.